Trieste: World War II and aftermath

-Occupation by Yugoslav partisans
+Occupation by Yugoslav Partisans

 On 30 April 1945, the Slovenian and Italian anti-Fascist Osvobodilna fronta (OF) and National Liberation Committee (Comitato di Liberazione Nazionale, or CLN) of Edoardo Marzari and Antonio Fonda Savio, made up of approximately 3,500 volunteers, incited a riot against the Nazi occupiers.
-On 1 May Allied members of the Yugoslav Partisans' 8th Dalmatian Corps took over most of the city, except for the courts and the castle of San Giusto, where the German garrisons refused to surrender to anyone other than New Zealanders.
-(The Yugoslavs had a reputation for shooting German and Italian prisoners.).
+On 1 May Allied members of the Yugoslav Partisans' 8th Dalmatian Corps took over most of the city, except for the courts and the castle of San Giusto, where the German garrisons refused to surrender to anyone but the New Zealanders, due to the Partisans' reputation for shooting German and Italian prisoners of war.
 The 2nd New Zealand Division under General Freyberg continued to advance towards Trieste along Route 14 around the northern coast of the Adriatic sea and arrived in the city the following day (see official histories The Italian Campaign and Through the Venetian Line).
 The German forces surrendered on the evening of 2 May, but were then turned over to the Yugoslav forces.

-The Yugoslavs held full control of the city until 12 June, a period known in Italian historiography as the "forty days of Trieste".
-During this period, hundreds of local Italians and anti-Communist Slovenes were arrested by the Yugoslav authorities, and many of them were never seen again.